mongodb/libmongocrypt/integrating.md

 ### Simple interface

-The library interface is intended to be used with multiple language.
+The library interface is intended to be used with multiple languages.

 The API tries to be minimal.
 Most structs are opaque.
 Global initialization is lazy.